danyaljj/infinitelyDeepNeuralNetworks/README.md

  ![](http://sd.keepcalm-o-matic.co.uk/i-w600/haha-i-was-just-kidding-you.jpg)

- Just a little teasing who are create fantacy stories AI, without .
+ Just a little teasing who are create fantacy stories AI.
  And those who overhype findings.

- Keep learning, creating and teaching and let our knowledge grow!
+ Keep learning, creating, and let our progress flow in the reasonable direction + pace!
  May all us human live in a better and peaceful world.